ncolai/math_checks/README.md

 This is a collection of different algorithms I wrote to help myself understand some of the concepts in my math classes and when reading textbooks.
+Of particular note: an implementation of the AKS algorithm (polynomial time prime verifier).
 If any of the programs have an unclear function, feel free to message me!